yonyong/sonar-custom-pmd-plugin/README_EN.md

 3. edit your test case in test xml
 4. test it !
 ```
-# add rule in plugin
+# 4.add rule in plugin

 ```$xslt
 project: sonar-pmd-custom-rules